Have you been ARRESTED or contacted by the Police, a Detective, FBI, or CPS?

 In other words, even in a non-injury property-only collision, you’re supposed to immediately stop and, at minimum, leave a piece of paper with your name and contact information (including your residential address) so that the owner (or whoever controls the property) can reach you (20002 VC).
 But if you actually strike a person, you are compelled to actually identify yourself to a police officer; thus, pinning a note on your victim before you take off will not suffice to avoid criminal culpability.

-If you hit-and-run property, you’ll likely be charged with a misdemeanor.
-A felony charge typically entails you striking and injuring (or killing) another person before leaving the scene (20001 VC, 20003 VC & 20004 VC).
+In the state of California, If you hit-and-run property, you’ll likely be charged with a misdemeanor.
+A felony hit-and-run charge typically entails you striking and injuring (or killing) another person before leaving the scene (20001 VC, 20003 VC & 20004 VC).
 Regardless, the prosecutor has the ultimate say in the nature of the criminal charge against you.
 For example, if you were drunk or driving on a revoked license at the time of even a non-injury crash, or if you caused serious injury, you can be certain you’ll be facing a felony prosecution.

 In the event of an injury, California law requires you to render ASAP as much assistance as reasonably possible to the wounded party – failure to do so will result in a likely felony charge.
 If you killed the victim, you are required to notify police (or California Highway Patrol in unincorporated vicinities) as soon as practically possible (i.e., without undue delay).